This article is in need of a technical review.

 - Parallel builds (

 -jN) do not work with GNU make on Windows.
-You need to use pymake instead.
+You should use the

 - If you still get random crashes when running